-Aromatherapy is an ancient practice which uses the essential oils extracted from plants to treat and heal imbalances in the body and mind to improve health and emotions.
-Aromatherapy stress relief is actually a form of herbal medicine, but instead of using the entire herb aromatherapy uses the fragrance and essence of the herb compressed into an oil.
+Aromatherapy is an ancient practice which uses the essential oils extracted from plants to treat and heal imbalances in the body to improve health and emotions.
+Aromatherapy stress relief is a form of herbal medicine using the fragrance and essence of the herb.
+The herb is compressed into an oil.
 Inhaling the scents of these essential oils is said to interact with your brain to cause a strong positive impact on your mood.

 Each scent of aromatherapy essential oils is carefully tested to make sure that it evokes a pleasant response when inhaled or used as a massage oil.
 Among the most popular scents used for aromatherapy stress relief are Lavender, Rosemary, Eucalyptus, Chamomile, Marjoram, Jasmine, Peppermint, Lemon, Ylang Ylang, and Geranium.